YousefTB/BFCAI-ML-SummerTraining/README.md

 All uploaded folders is used for practicing on *Python* for the beginners, or different kind of libraries and packages such as *Pandas*, *NumPy* or *Matplotlib*.

 ## Tasks
+This secion contains all tasks associated with each session, which help you to assest your understanding and cover the practicality part of the machine learning, all hints exist for each task to help you practice.

+**NOTE !** The second session tasks is the same sheets for *Pandas*, *NumPy* and *Matplotlib* which you will find in the assets folder.

+## ML Projects
+Open-source Machine Learning projects that is applied on different types of datasets which you can practice and gain knowledge from different mindsets and how they solve it, you can add your projects for sharing.

+Contributers:
+- Aya Ramadan
+- Doaa Salem
+- Yousef Saeed
+- Amaal Abdelazeem
+- Ghada Ahmed
+- Mostafa Ahmed
+- Saga Rafat

+All thanks to the contributers :)